kik369/docker-web-interface/PLAN.md

 **Frontend Changes:**

--   Enhanced the `useWebSocket` hook with detailed logging of log updates and improved error handling
+-   Enhanced the `useWebSocket` hook with improved buffer management and error handling
--   Updated the `ContainerRow` component to properly maintain log streaming state
--   Added debugging logs to track log updates throughout the system
--   Implemented auto-reconnection for log streams after errors
+-   Created a dedicated `LogContainer` component for better separation of concerns
+-   Implemented proper ref management to track state across renders
+-   Added auto-scroll functionality that follows new logs as they arrive
+-   Added a "Follow Logs" button that appears when auto-scrolling is paused
+-   Added timestamp display showing when logs were last updated
--   Optimized the log buffer flushing mechanism for more responsive updates (reduced delay from 10ms to 5ms)
+-   Optimized the log buffer flushing mechanism (reduced delay from 10ms to 5ms)
+-   Improved error recovery with automatic reconnection

-**Backend Changes:**
+**Backend Integration:**

--   Improved the `stream_container_logs` method in `docker_service.py` to ensure proper streaming configuration
--   Enhanced error handling and logging in the log streaming pipeline
--   Added checks for existing streams to prevent duplicate streams
+-   Ensured proper handling of WebSocket events for log updates
 -   Improved timestamp extraction to avoid duplicate logs
--   Added detailed logging throughout the streaming process for better debugging
+-   Added better cleanup when streams are stopped

 **Key Improvements:**

+-   Real-time log updates that appear immediately as they're generated
--   Auto-scroll functionality that follows new logs as they arrive
+-   Auto-scroll functionality that follows new logs
--   Ability to pause auto-scrolling when manually scrolling up
--   "Follow Logs" button that appears when auto-scrolling is paused
--   Optimized log buffering system to balance responsiveness with performance
 -   Visual indicators showing when log streaming is active
+-   Better user experience with the ability to pause auto-scrolling
+-   More responsive updates with optimized buffer management
--   Improved error recovery with automatic reconnection
+-   Improved error handling and recovery
--   Better handling of log updates to ensure they're displayed immediately
--   Fixed the core issue where logs were only showing as static snapshots

-**Has this feature been successfully implemented and can it be moved to the "Recently Completed Work" section?**

-**Note:** This implementation is awaiting user confirmation before being considered fully completed.

 ### Theme Toggle Switch Implementation (Completed 2023-08-02)